 Being a responsible dog owner requires time, effort, and expense, and this can be even more true if you adopt a rescue dog.
 The good news is that you will not have to spend much time grooming your Basenji.
 However, this is a breed with lots of energy, and the expression, “a tired Basenji is a good Basenji” certainly holds true.
 You will need to find time in your schedule to give your Basenji an appropriate amount of exercise, both physical and mental.
 This means that if you travel a lot and can't take your dog along, or if you have so many other commitments that the Basenji would be “just one more thing,” now is probably not a good time to add a Basenji to your family.

-Once you have completed our application, you will begin receiving emails describing new Basenjis and Basenji mixes available from BRAT, as well as from shelters and other organizations.
+Once you have completed our application, you will begin receiving emails describing new Basenjis available from BRAT.
 You need only to respond if you are interested in the dog.
 You should also check out the adoption listings on the BRAT website.
-Look at both the purebreds and the Basenji mixes.
 Read the profiles carefully.
 As much information as possible is provided in order to help you decide whether or not the dog is a good match for you.
 If you have cats or children, for example, be sure to note whether a particular dog does well with them.
 Knowing what kind of applicant the coordinator is looking for can save a lot of time and frustration.

 When you see a dog that you think might fit well with your home and lifestyle, email the dog's BRAT coordinator by clicking the coordinator's link within the dog's listing.
 The coordinator will receive your application and may email or call you with some additional questions.